ont-app/igraph/README.md

   {:?super :drink, :?class :drink, :?likee :coke, :?liker :mary}}
 ```

-One subtracts from it like this (also returns new immutable object):
+One subtracts from a `Graph` like this (also returns new immutable object):
 ```
 (normal-form
   (subtract